lebraat/github-contribution-analysis/README.md

 ### Understanding Your Results

 #### Total Days with Commits
-- This number shows how many unique days you've made contributions in the last 3 years
+- This number shows how many unique days you've made commits in the last 3 years
 - Each day you made at least one commit counts, regardless of the number of commits
+- Only counts commits to repositories' default branches
+- Only includes commits where you are the author

 #### Monthly Commit Chart
 - The bar graph shows your commit activity by month
-- Taller bars mean more commits in that month
+- Taller bars mean more days with commits in that month
 - Helps you visualize your coding consistency and productivity patterns

-### 🤔 What Counts as a Contribution?
-- Commits to repositories you own or contribute to
+### What's Being Counted?
+- Direct commits to repositories' default branches
+- Commits must be authored by you (not just committed by you)
+- Merge commits are included
+- Currently NOT counting:
   - Pull requests
-- Issues you've opened or commented on
+  - Issues
-- Repository reviews
+  - Code reviews
+  - Comments

 ### Tips for Interpreting Your Data
 - A high number of commit days shows consistent coding activity